bank-vaults/bank-vaults.dev/docs/external-secrets/_index.md

   - cert-manager.io/certificate-name: vault-letsencrypt-cert
 ```

-in the example above a restart would be trigger if:

-- secret with label _certmanager.k8s.io/certificate-name: vault-letsencrypt-cert_ change in contents
-- secret with label _test.com/scope: gcp_ AND _test.com/credentials: vault_ change in contents
-- secret with annotation _cert-manager.io/certificate-name: vault-letsencrypt-cert_ change in contents

-The operator will control the restart of the statefulset by adding an _annotation_ to the _spec.template_ of the vault resource
+The operator controls the restart of the statefulset by adding an _annotation_ to the _spec.template_ of the vault resource

 ```bash
 kubectl get -n vault statefulset vault -o json | jq .spec.template.metadata.annotations